-genomicSignal Matrix/data.frame.
+Matrix/data.frame.
 The genomic signal (e.g. DNA methylation levels) Columns of genomicSignal should be samples/patients.
 Rows should be individual signal/features (each row corresponds to one genomic coordinate/range)

-signalCoord A GRanges object or data frame with coordinates for the genomic signal/original epigenetic data.
+A GRanges object or data frame with coordinates for the genomic signal/original epigenetic data.
 Coordinates should be in the same order as the original data and the feature contribution scores (each item/row in signalCoord corresponds to a row in signal).
-If a data.frame, must have chr and start columns (optionally can gions that correspond to the same biological annotation).
-The region set database must be from the same reference genome as the coordinates for the actual data/samples signalCol A character vector with the names of the sample variables of interest/target vari-
+If a data.frame, must have chr and start columns (optionally can have end column, depending on the epigenetic data type).